monta990/mailblast/README.md

 ### From GitHub releases (recommended)

 1. Download the zip file from the [releases page](https://github.com/monta990/mailblast/releases).
-2. Extract into your GLPI plugins directory:
+2. Extract its contents into your GLPI plugins directory:
    ```
    glpi/plugins/mailblast/
    ```